BharathKoneti/hms/README.md

 # Hospital Management System

-Hospital management project craerted in python for the summer python course at uis.
+Hospital management project Created in python for the Software engineering course at Chicago State University.

 ## Getting Started